 A GED score may be used for the purposes of admissions.
-Students admitted using a GED score must be admitted under the Alternative Admissions category.
-The University of Oklahoma and Oklahoma State University are authorized by the State Regents to also require a minimum average standard GED score for automatic admission.
+The University of Oklahoma (OU) and Oklahoma State University (OSU) are authorized by the State Regents to also require a minimum average standard GED score for automatic admission.

 The high school GPA used for admission purposes in option 2 is calculated as detailed in the State Regents' Grading policy.
 Honors courses and other more rigorous coursework may be used in the admission evaluation.
-The procedure for using this course work should be documented and approved by the institution's President or designee.
+The procedure for using this course work should be documented and approved by the institution's president.
 The ACT score equivalent to these percentages will be determined based on the average of the preceding three years' ACT scores of graduating seniors if available.
 Oklahoma test data will be used.
 First-time entering students must also meet entry-level requirements before enrolling in college-level courses.

-A. Minimum High School Performance Criteria for Admission of First-Time- Entering Students at Research Universities
+A. Minimum High School Performance Criteria for Admission of First-Time-Entering Students at Research Universities

-University of Oklahoma Oklahoma State University
+University of Oklahoma (OU) Oklahoma State University (OSU)